TheGreatMcPain/python-media-scripts/README.md

 # Some Python scripts I use for BluRay re-encodes

-### TODO: Update README's and combine some of this into one program

 One of my hobbies is managing a media server which involves backing up BluRays, and preparing their contents for my server.